 - Visually locate connectors and other components requiring access for servicing.

-- Manufacturing processes and the order of assembly can be better defined knowing that all mechanical constraints have been accounted for.
+- Better define manufacturing processes and the order of assembly, knowing all mechanical constraints have been accounted for.

-- More detailed hand assembly instructions, user manuals and instructions can be generated using images that are much closer to the reality of what will be seen by a human.
+- Generate more detailed hand assembly instructions, user manuals and instructions using images that are much closer to the reality of what will be seen by a human.

-- Experiments with different colored solder masks can be made in order to create a more aesthetically pleasing product that works well with its enclosure and surroundings.
+- Experiment with different colored solder masks in order to create a more aesthetically pleasing product that works well with its enclosure and surroundings.

 2D and 3D views of the same region of a board.